mennthor/newunfold/README.md

 	y_\text{shift} = x - \frac{x}{20}
 	$$

 shifts the data.
 The smearing is applied with a standard normal distribution with $\sigma=0.1$.

-An example with 10000 numbers is shown below.
+An example with 10000 generated numbers is shown below.

 ![true and measured data](https://raw.githubusercontent.com/mennthor/newunfold/master/res/testdata.png "true and measured data")